radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 10. On the Attributes tab, click ![An image showing ](Media/right-arrow3.jpg) to expose all available attributes in the virtual view.

->**Note - ID is the only required attribute.
-However, any attribute that you want clients to use in a filter (when querying RadiantOne) must be defined for the object.**
+>[!note] ID is the only required attribute.
+However, any attribute that you want clients to use in a filter (when querying RadiantOne) must be defined for the object.

 11. Click ![An image showing ](Media/save3.jpg).